Lonely (Justin Bieber and Benny Blanco song): Composition and lyrics

-"Lonely" is a pop ballad that is set in the key of B minor with a tempo of 80 beats per minute.
+"Lonely" is a pop ballad that is set in the key of B minor, vocal range spans from A3 to G5 with a tempo of 80 beats per minute.
 It contains a minimalist arrangement and a somber electric piano accompaniment.
 It has a length of two minutes and twenty-nine seconds.
 Lyrically, Bieber reflects on the effects of money and fame, as well as the obstacles he faced during his early career, including some perceptions and criticisms he had to deal with as he was gaining fame in his teenage years, and the feelings of isolation and loneliness he experienced as he failed to find anyone who could relate to his situation and provide him with emotional support.
 He also admits to the wrongdoings he has committed along the way.

 Release and promotion

 The song was first hinted at by Blanco on October 5, 2020, when he posted a series of pictures on Instagram, including one with his head photoshopped onto Bieber's advertisement for Calvin Klein underwear.
 There was also a picture of Blanco standing in front of a real-life billboard with the photoshopped ad.
 On October 9, Bieber posted a short clip on social media, which features himself, Blanco and American rapper Lil Dicky.
 The post reads: "Next week ..."
 Blanco posted the full version of that clip, which sees Lil Dicky arriving at Blanco's mansion and being welcomed with an array of odd phrases, before being greeted by Bieber who was awaiting him inside the house.
 He also teases a release "next week".
 On October 12, 2020, Bieber and Blanco confirmed the song and its release, along with the artwork and a link for pre-saving the song on digital download and streaming services.
 He also posted a short snippet of the song on his Instagram Stories, and shared a still from the music video.
 On October 15, almost a day before the official release time, an early snippet of "Lonely" was made available exclusively in Snapchat's "Featured Sounds" list of its new feature called Sounds, which allows users to add licensed music to their Snaps.